Internship and

 Details

-- The Fellowship Program usually lasts 6-12 months, is open to recent graduates (J.D. preferred).
-We offer the Judith Bresler Fellowship (paid) or a general fellowship (unpaid) with flexible length, responsibilities, and commitment.
+- NOTE: We offer the Judith Bresler Fellowship (paid) and/or a general fellowship (unpaid) with flexible length, responsibilities, and commitment.

-- The Internship Program is open to students currently pursuing a Bachelor’s degree, Master’s degree, or Juris Doctor.
-Fall and Spring positions are part-time and may be eligible for school credit;
+- The Internship Program usually lasts 3-4 months.
+It is open to students currently pursuing a Bachelor’s degree, Master’s degree, or Juris Doctor.
+Fall and Spring positions are part-time and may be eligible for school credit.

-- Summer positions are full-time and US-based interns receive a small stipend*.
+- Summer positions are full-time; US-based interns receive a small stipend*.

 - Interns and fellows all work under the supervision of the Managing Director, Director of Legal Research and/or members of the Center’s Directorial Boards.